-The gender pay gap is the average difference between a man’s and a woman’s remuneration.
+The gender pay gap is the average percentage difference between a man’s and a woman’s remuneration.

-We provide easy tools for you to use to analyze and track your gender pay gap so you can attract the best talent to your workplace.
+At Gapsquare, we provide easy to use software for companies to use, to analyze your numbers and track your gender pay gap so you can save time, be compliant, understand your numbers, explain your gap to your employees and attract the best talent to your workplace.

 Why is there a gender pay gap?